-The tropes of a Silicon Valley icon’s backstory glitter throughout Jim Fruchterman’s biography: Elite school dropout, serial venture founder, bearer of spectacular failure and course corrections on the path to success, multi-million dollar grants and a resume glistening with a succession of what would be dream jobs in the eyes of mortals.
+The tropes of a Silicon Valley icon’s backstory glitter throughout Jim Fruchterman’s biography.
+The founder of the non-profit technology companies Benetech and Tech Matters began his career by dropping out of an elite school.
+He is a serial venture founder, bearer of spectacular failure and course corrections on the path to success, he has earned multi-million dollar grants and his resume sparkles with a succession of what would be dream jobs in the eyes of mere mortals.
 A key difference is the profits.
 Mr. Fruchterman left the cash scramble of the for-profit world early in his career, devoting himself instead to the development of technologies that change lives in underserved communities.

 In 1981, Mr. Fruchterman left a PhD program at Stanford to work for a rocket startup.
 He gracefully weathered early failure when the rocket engine he helped build exploded on a launchpad.
 He recalibrated and went to work for a company that developed text-scanning software.
 Combining a text-scan with an early version of a text reader created the prototype of a system that reads books to blind people.
 But the company’s leadership did not believe the market for such software was big enough.
 The company had veered from his goals, so Mr. Fruchterman left to found his own enterprises.
 He eventually bought a license to the text-reading software from his former employer, then went on to found the non-profit Benetech to develop digital tools for the blind.